Community Impact Grants

-These grants are competitive grants designed to stimulate and help launch new programs and projects; help focus, enhance and/or expand an organization’s existing programs and services, or as an investment in a large capital project which is a critical enhancement to the mission of the nonprofit organization.
+These are competitive grants designed to stimulate and help launch new programs and projects; help focus, enhance and/or expand an organization’s existing programs and services; or as an investment in a large capital project which is a critical enhancement to the mission of the nonprofit organization.
 There will be a preference for projects or programs that support marginalized members of the communities we serve.

 These grants are restricted to organizations that serve people who live and/or work in the Hilton Head Island, Daufuskie Island or greater Bluffton area.

-Competitive grant terms are typically 12 months, although multi-year requests may be considered, and have a request budget greater than $10,000.
+Competitive grant terms are typically 12 months and have a request budget greater than $10,000.

 To be eligible for funding an organization must: